aidanconnolly/ga-ds829-unit-3-project/README.md

 ## Project Objective

-In this project, you'll build a linear regression model and a KNN model, via guided prompts.
+In this project, you'll build a linear regression model and a KNN model via guided prompts.
 You will be exposed to model validation using the train/test split and K-Fold methods in order to fit three different models on sample Boston housing data.

 You will be:
-  - Fixing a train/test split of the data.
+  - Creating a train/test split of the data.
   - Training each of your models on the training data.
   - Evaluating each of the models on the test data.
   - Ranking the models by how well they score on the testing data set.